-12) Set up conserver.

-- a) Update the nodehm table (tabedit nodehm) to set fields for cons, termport, and termserver for your nodes.
+- 11) Set up conserver. - a) Update the nodehm table (tabedit nodehm) to set fields for cons, termport, and termserver for your nodes.
 Currently, supported values for cons are "blade" and "ipmi". - b) Run makeconservercf to generate a conserver 8 configuration file.
 Review /etc/conserver.cf.
-Make sure you have valid "trusted" entries in the "access{}" stanza for any host starting a console (most likely your management node). - c) Start the conserver daemon: service conserver start - d) Try opening a console: rcons <nodename> - 13) xCAT 2.0 will discover your hardware: - a) Create the initrd: - (1) rm /tftpboot/pxelinux.cfg/default - (2) mknb x86\64 (creates the netboot image and writes out the master parameter to the /tftpboot/pxelinux.cfg/default file). - b) Make sure your boot sequence is set to boot from network before harddrive: rbootseq <noderange> listIf not, change it: rbootseq <noderange> f,c,n,h

-- c) Power up the system using rpower <noderange> on. - d) Within a few seconds of booting to the network, any BMCs should be configured and be setup to allow ssh.
-All nodes will be network booted (you can watch /var/log/messages for DHCP and TFTP traffic). - e) nodels <noderange> vpd.serial vpd.mtm mac.mac should show interesting data after discovery. - 14) Run copycds with full path to the ISO images - 15) Run nodech (or tabedit) to change nodetype OS and setup node profile :

-nodech <noderange> nodetype.os=<os> nodetype.profile=compute
+Make sure you have valid "trusted" entries in the "access{}" stanza for any host starting a console (most likely your management node). - c) Start the conserver daemon: service conserver start - d) Try opening a console: console -M <management node> <node> - 12) xCAT 2.0 will discover your hardware: - a) Create the initrd: - (1) rm /tftpboot/pxelinux.cfg/default - (2) mknb x86_64 (creates the netboot image and writes out the master parameter to the /tftpboot/pxelinux.cfg/default file). - b) Make sure your boot sequence is set to boot from network before harddrive: rbootseq <noderange> list - If not, change it: rbootseq <noderange> f,c,n,h - c) Power up the system using rpower <noderange> on. - d) Within a few seconds of booting to the network, any BMCs should be configured and be setup to allow ssh.
+All nodes will be network booted (you can watch /var/log/messages for DHCP and TFTP traffic). - e) nodels < noderange> vpd.serial vpd.mtm mac.mac should show interesting data after discovery. - 13) Run copycds with full path to the ISO images - 14) Run nodech (or tabedit) to change nodetype OS and setup node profile : - nodech <noderange> nodetype.os=<os> nodetype.profile=compute

 (for now only, the compute template file has been provided.
-See /usr/share/xcat/ install/).
-Current possible values for os: rhels5, rhelc5, centos5 nodech <noderange> noderes.nfsserver=<server>
+See /usr/share/xcat/install/).
+Current possible values for os: rhels5, rhelc5,centos5

-If using 64 bit distro, the nodetype.arch should have been populated with "x86\64" at discovery time.
+If using 64 bit distro, the nodetype.arch should have been populated with nodech <noderange> noderes.nfsserver=<server>

+"x86_64" at discovery time.
 If not, set this value, too.
 This is the only architecture supported for now.

-16) Run nodech (or tabedit) to set noderes nfsserver :
+15) Run nodech (or tabedit) to set noderes nfsserver :